Guide to Visit Namche Bazaar – Everything You Need To Know

 Altitude Sickness and Safety in Namche Bazaar

 When you go to Namche Bazaar, which is 3,440 meters above sea level, you should know about the risks and precautions you should take.
-This high altitude can make things hard in a number of ways, such as giving people altitude sickness.
+This high altitude can make things hard in a number of ways, such as by giving people altitude sickness.
 Headaches, nausea, and tiredness could be among the signs.

 It’s important to take the right steps to get used to the altitude and know what to do if you start to feel sick.
 Also, it’s important to know about the risks that can come with trekking and hiking.